Overv/VulkanTutorial/05_Uniform_buffers/00_Descriptor_layout_and_buffer.md

 copyBuffer(uniformStagingBuffer, uniformBuffer, sizeof(ubo));
 ```

+Using a staging buffer and final buffer this way is not the most efficient way
+to pass frequently changing values to the shader.
+A more efficient way to pass a
+small buffer of data to shaders are *push constants*.
+We may look at these in a
+future chapter.

 In the next chapter we'll look at descriptor sets, which will actually bind the
 `VkBuffer` to the uniform buffer descriptor so that the shader can access this
 transformation data.